 Long-term parking solutions should be in the form of lockable bicycle sheds or multi-storey parking solutions.
 It should have two stages of security: initial limited access to a secure compound and a bicycle stand suitable for locking a bicycle.
-When located inside

-Figure A.3 The convenience-security continuum for bicycle parking a building, it must be step-free and should involve going through no more than two sets of doors, which are ideally automatic or push-button operated.
+When located inside a building, it must be step-free and should involve going through no more than two sets of doors, which are ideally automatic or push-button operated.
 Any doorway should be at least 2m wide.

 Lifts or shallow gradient ramps should be provided to access basement level bicycle parking.
-To accommodate all types of bicycle, lifts should have a minimum dimension of 1.2×2.3 m with a minimum door opening of 1m.
+To accommodate all types of bicycle, lifts should have a minimum dimension of $1.2 \times 2.3 \text{m}$ with a minimum door opening of 1 m.